uetchy/logue/README.md

 }
 ```

-Also, uou can just chain all of methods:
+Also, you can just chain all of methods:

 ```js
 const result = await logue(args).waitFor("continue?").input("y").end();